Foaming vs gel cleanser for oily skin — dermatologist picks + what to buy

 Quick context: This is part 2 of a 3-part series on face wash for oily skin.
 Part 1 covers the core science of foaming vs gel cleansers.
 This guide focuses on dermatologist picks and specific buying recommendations.
 Part 3 tackles why most people are literally wasting money on the wrong products.

-What dermatologists actually say — and why it might surprise you
+What dermatologists actually say — and why it might surprise you (Foaming vs gel cleanser for oily skin)

 Most people assume dermatologists default to foaming cleansers for oily skin.
 The logic seems obvious — foam cuts through grease, right?
 Strong surfactants, deep clean, squeaky-clean skin.

-That's not what most board-certified dermatologists in the US are recommending anymore.
-The shift started happening around 2018-2019, as more research emerged on skin barrier function and its relationship to sebum overproduction.
 The conclusion that kept showing up in studies: stripping the skin barrier causes rebound oil production.
 Foaming cleansers — especially ones with sodium lauryl sulfate — were a primary driver of that stripping.

 The American Academy of Dermatology now recommends gentle, non-irritating cleansers for oily and acne-prone skin specifically.
 "Gentle" rules out most heavy foaming formulas.

 Here's the thing that bothers me about how this is discussed online.
 People say "just use a gentle cleanser" as if that's obvious advice.
 But if you've spent years being told your oily skin needs a powerful foam to feel clean, switching to a gel that rinses off with almost no resistance feels wrong.
 It feels like you didn't actually wash your face.
-That feeling is your biggest obstacle — and it's completely psychological.
-Your skin barrier being intact isn't a sign of a bad cleanse.
-It's the goal.

 The ingredient difference that actually matters